All schools have a statutory duty to safeguard and promote the welfare of children.

 We promote a culture of ‘Everyone’s Responsibility’ in our school setting.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 To promote a safe environment for pupils, our selection and recruitment policy includes checks on all staff and regular volunteers’ suitability, including Disclosure and Barring Service checks ( formerly CRB checks), as recommended by Buckinghamshire Council in accordance with current legislation.
 All visitors to the school must enter via the Main Reception, sign in and wear a visitors badge at all times.
 A leaflet is given to all new visitors to the school site detailing key arrangements for safeguarding, fire, lockdown etc. All visitors are asked to switch off their mobile phones whilst on the school site.

-In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Person for Child Protection, Kerry Lidgett, who has received appropriate training for this role.
-It is her responsibility to ensure that all staff in contact with children receive child protection awareness training, including training on issues such as radicalisation, peer on peer abuse, FGM and CSE, on a regular basis.
+In accordance with our responsibilities under section 175/157 of the Education Act 2002, we have a Designated Person for Child Protection, Bradley Taylor, who has received appropriate training for this role.
+It is his responsibility to ensure that all staff in contact with children receive child protection awareness training, including training on issues such as radicalisation, peer on peer abuse, FGM and CSE, on a regular basis.

 There are occasions that our concern about a child may mean that we have to consult other agencies.
 We work with a range of agencies that are able to provide help, support and advice for parents and families.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this, when concerns are raised, for the protection of a child.